amejiarosario/amejiarosario.github.io/source/_posts/2016-08-24-Building-a-Node-js-static-file-server-files-over-HTTP-using-ES6.md

 Node's HTTP module is versatile.
 You can use it as a client, to grab content from websites or as a server.
 We are going to use it server files from our file system.

-If you are familiar with Ruby or Python or Node.
-It's the equivalent of this
+If you are familiar with Ruby or Python or http-server package.
+It's the equivalent of this:

 ```bash Existing HTTP Servers Implementations
 # python HTTP server